BilalGhori/Stochastic-Resonance/README.md

 3. Go to the Figures directories using MATLAB (version R2020a/b recommended, prerequisites include Machine Learning Toolbox and Signal Processing Toolbox) and reproduce the main results.

 ## References
+If you would like to use this code for the scientific publication, please do not forget to cite the original paper:

 [1] Ghori, M. B., Kang, Y. M., Chen, Y. (2021).
 Emergence of stochastic resonance in a two-compartment hippocampal pyramidal neuron model.
 Journal of Computational Neuroscience (accepted).
 ## License